apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 An overview of the model
 ------------------------

 Messages are transferred between connected peers over 'links'.
 At the sending peer the link is called a sender.
 At the receiving peer it is called a receiver.
 Messages are sent by senders and received by receivers.
-Links may have named 'source' and 'target' addresses (for example to identify the queue from which message were to be received or to which they were to be sent).
+Links may have named 'source' and 'target' addresses (see "sources and targets" below.)

 Links are established over sessions.
 Sessions are established over connections.
 Connections are (generally) established between two uniquely identified containers.
 Though a connection can have multiple sessions, often this is not needed.
 The container API allows you to ignore sessions unless you actually require them.

 The sending of a message over a link is called a delivery.
 The message is the content sent, including all meta-data such as headers and